mhairi/healthcare-worker-covid-deaths/README.md

 ### Project Structure

-The scraper for each website is stored in its own folder inside scrapers.
+The scraper for each website is written in Python and is stored in its own folder inside `scrapers`.
 The data is also stored there.
-A website scrape is named after the date it is carried out, so you can always track which data is the latest.
-The scrapers are written in Python using BeautifulSoup.

-Each scraper must be run from it's folder.
-For example, to run medscape you must be in scrapers/medscape.

 The scrapers generally carry out very little data cleaning.
-The data cleaning is done in R and can be found in the folder 'cleaning'.
+The data cleaning is done in R and can be found in the folder `cleaning`.
+Cleaning makes intermediate data which is stored in `data`.

+Each of `scraper`, `cleaning` and `data` have their own README.md.